 - recognition of the residency in online and printed materials, subject to logo and copy approval by COC PR department and Director of Artistic Planning

 - participation in COC initiatives promoting the residency, including attendance at key fundraising and publicity events

 - submission of written plan outlining the composer’s vision and measurable goals for the residency

 - regular reporting of progress against goals and feedback from experiences during the term, including a monthly email report and a final report at the end of the residency

-As part of Cusson’s composer residency, the COC has commissioned a new work with award-winning Canadian playwright and librettist Colleen Murphy and staged by COC Director/Dramaturg-in-Residence Julie McIsaac.
-Fantasma is being developed with families and young people in mind.
-The opera tells the story of two teenagers visiting an old-fashioned carnival and confronts an age-old dilemma: When you become aware of suffering, do you turn away?
+As part of Cusson’s composer residency, the COC commissioned a new work with award-winning Canadian playwright and librettist Colleen Murphy and staged by COC Director/Dramaturg-in-Residence Julie McIsaac.
+Fantasma was developed with families and young people in mind.
+The opera tells the story of two teenagers visiting an old-fashioned carnival and confronts an age-old dilemma: when you become aware of suffering, do you turn away?
 Or do you take action?